begolu2/rktik-thesis/04_discussion.md

 #### Toggle membership in a movement

-Evaluated: Complete asynchronous callback following a click on the *Join movement* or *Leave movement* buttons located in movement blogs and movement mindspaces.
+Evaluated: Click on the *Join movement* or *Leave movement* buttons located in movement blogs and movement mindspaces.

 ![Number of users who toggled their membership status]\

-The number of users who toggle their membership in movements is one or two in the first three weeks, reaches a maximum of three users in the fourth week and varies between one and two users for the remainder of the measurement.
+The number of users who toggle their membership in movements is 1-2 in the first three weeks, reaches a maximum of three users in the fourth week and varies between one and two users for the remainder of the measurement.
 Similar to the number of users who follow or unfollow blogs, this number is unexpectedly low and suggests that users don’t understand the benefits of controlling their membership in movements well enough.

 #### Accessing the notebook view